kevinhu/symptom-checker/README.md

 Note: `mysql` must also be installed for the `pattern` package, which is used to convert plural symptoms to singular ones.
 On macOS, this can be done using `brew install mysql`.
 On Debian/Ubuntu, try `sudo apt-get install libmysqlclient-dev`.

-Installing via Poetry will automatically create a virtual environment.
+Installing via Poetry will automatically create a virtual environment that can be accessed with `poetry shell` or executed in with `poetry run <command>`.
 If using Pip, you may want to manually create one before installing, for instance with `python3 -m venv symptom-checker`.

 The final JSON dictionaries with disease information and symptom+gene associations are included within the repository.
 If you would like to regenerate them on your own, run